noahbrenner/curriculum/JavaScript/Core/functions-iv/function-call-method.md

 category: must-know

+standards:
+  js.execution-context: 10
+  js.standard-library: 10
+  js.data-types-structures: 10

+tags:
+  - introduction
+  - workout
+  - deep
+  - execution context

 ---
 ## Content

 The `call` method allows changing the `this` object of a function from the original context to the context of the new object specified by `thisObj`.

 `currObj` is the object to be used as the current object.